 - Grow: Grow from seeds or divide the clumps; full sun; space 5 inches apart.
 Will grow in the kitchen window

 CILANTRO – CORIANDER.
-Use leaves similar to parsley in fish dishes, soups, curries, Mexican dishes.
-Use crushed seeds in pastries, sauces, curries, shellfish platters.
+Use leaves similar to parsley in fish dishes, soups, curries, and Mexican dishes.
+Use crushed seeds in pastries, sauces, curries, and shellfish platters.

 - Description: Annual.
 Oval leaves with serrated edges, small pinkish-white flowers in clusters, 12 to 30 inches high.
 The odor of the plant may be offensive to some.